 Our efforts are aimed at growing minority-owned businesses (MBEs) in the region, increasing access to jobs that pay well and including more minorities in the senior management and board leadership of companies and organizations.
-Success means that minorities will more fully participate in the benefits of economic development in the region.
+Success means that minorities will more fully participate in the benefits of and contribute to, economic development in the region.

 Inclusion at GCP

-The GCP also strives to be a civic model for the development and implementation of diversity and inclusion strategies that advance productivity, innovation, and economic growth.
+GCP strives to be a civic model for the development and implementation of diversity and inclusion strategies that advance productivity, innovation, and economic growth.
 Our commitment to this goal is evident in our leadership polices, employment practices, purchasing priorities, business partners and community investments.
-Click here to read more about diversity and inclusion at the GCP.
+Click here to read more about diversity and inclusion at GCP.